 When parked at a bike rack, bicycles should be secured through the frame and one or both of the wheels.
 While quick release front wheels are the easiest to be removed, the rear wheel actually has more value components; both can be targets for thieves.
 Expensive saddles and bike accessories such as lights can also be targets and should be removed or secured.

-As of spring 2009 there are over 8,500 bike parking spaces (each hoop provides 2 parking spaces) on U-M's Ann Arbor campus.
+There are over 8,500 bike parking spaces (each hoop provides 2 parking spaces) on U-M's Ann Arbor campus.
 This translates to about 1 place for every 10 people within an academic, research and office building on campus and 1 place for every 4 people living in a residence hall.
 These ratios fall within common guidelines from around the country and are the result of a concerted effort over the past ten years to increase the number of bike parking spots on campus.